Zili125935/semi_auto_process/README.md

 ```

 * Step 3:
+*Rename the input file to 'EXPORT.xlsx'
-Copy the file under folder 'semi_auto_process' and change the name to 'EXPORT.xlsx'
+*copy the file under folder 'semi_auto_process'
+*Please make sure your rename the input everytime!

 * Step 4:
 Go to Command and enter`python sunshine_run.py`